Board of Directors

 Torrey is a graduate of the University of Missouri-Columbia and received an Advanced Certificate Degree in Nonprofit Management from Washington University in St. Louis.
 She is an alumnus of the Coro Women In Leadership Program, Class 64, facilitated by FOCUS St. Louis, and a member of the Association of Fundraising Professionals (AFP) St. Louis chapter.

-For more information or questions, please email Paul Woodruff, Executive Director of Prosperity Connection®.
+For more information about Prosperity Connection, please email Paul Woodruff, Executive Director.